LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 The source code of these example applications has been designed for easy reuse in other example applications.
 It is made of three distinct parts:

 ### The *EMAChainToolkit*
 This module implements the complete chain decoding logic and algorithms explained in the [Decoding chains - Part 1](https://developers.thomsonreuters.com/article/elektron-article-1) article.
 These features have been isolated in the EMA Chain Toolkit that is contained in the com.thomsonreuters.platformservices.ema.utils.chain package.
 The source code of this package is reused by other Thomson Reuters example applications.

-The toolkit also comes with a [javadoc](https://developers.thomsonreuters.com/sites/default/files/article_content_files/EmaChainToolkit-Javadoc.zip) that fully describes the exposed API.
-The [Decoding Chains - Part 2](https://developers.thomsonreuters.com/article/elektron-article-2) article explains how to use it.
+For more details about the EMA Chain Toolkit usage, please refer to the [Decoding Chains - Part 2](https://developers.thomsonreuters.com/article/elektron-article-2) article and the EMA Chain Toolkit [javadoc](https://developers.thomsonreuters.com/sites/default/files/article_content_files/EmaChainToolkit-Javadoc.zip).

 ### The *ChainExpander* application